Reviewed by Abbie Jacobs, RN, BSN

 Marlene McLeod-Robinson, MSN, VALOR Program Coordinator said she was proud of Acevedo and Donadio.
 “My hope and wish is that they will work for our cherished Veterans in the future,” she said.

 The two students spent the ten weeks rotating between a variety of medical units including psychiatry, same day surgery and intensive care.
 Students of the program are assigned a designated nurse preceptor to work with side-by-side in an effort to develop key nursing competencies, especially those required to care for veterans.
-They were also given the opportunity to participate in the Nurse Practice Counsel.
+They were also given the opportunity to participate in the Nurse Practice Council.
 Both students said that their experience at the VA has guided them to pursue careers in critical care.

 The program was wrapped up with students delivering a capstone presentation to staff and nurses from the VA and senior Clinical Nurse Leader students from the College of Nursing.